Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 **The Sacred Mountain rises.
 The Sacred Flame burns.
 Will you answer The Call?**

-**[RSVP Here].**
+**[RSVP Here]** **to take your place in this unfolding Journey.**

 With Love,
 ~ **[[J]]**

 _**P.S.
 To ensure We are prepared for What Lies Ahead, the December gathering will include a monumental revelation about the extraterrestrial forces among Us.
-It is rapidly becoming one of the most shocking and transformative Stories in history.**_
+It is rapidly becoming one of the most shocking and transformative Stories in history.
+Are you curious what lurks behind The Veil?**_